kizniche/Mycodo/README.md

 `sudo chmod 640 /var/www/mycodo/register.php`

 <a name="cron"></a>
-### Cron Setup
+### Daemon Setup

 The following will enable automatic logging and relay control.

-Once the following cron jobs are set, the relays may become energized, depending on what the ranges are set.
-Check that the sensors are properly working by testing if the script 'mycodo-sense.sh -d' can display sensor data, as well as if gpio can alter the GPIO, with 'gpio write [pin] [value], where pin is the GPIO pin and value is 1=on and 0=off.
+Once the following init is set, the relays may become energized, depending on what the ranges are set.
+Check that the sensors are properly working by testing if the script 'sudo mycodo.py -r SENSOR' can display sensor data, as well as if gpio can alter the GPIO, with 'sudo mycodo.py -c [pin] --state [value], where pin is the GPIO pin and value is 1=on or 0=off.

-   Set up sensor data logging and relay changing by adding the following lines to cron (with 'sudo crontab -e')
+Set up the daemon to automatically log sensor data and alter relays with the following commands

 ```
 */2 * * * * /usr/bin/python /var/www/mycodo/cgi-bin/sense.py -w /var/www/mycodo/log/sensor.log